2nd Generation Christianity

 G. You love your own personal desires more than Godly things.

 These are all examples of taking God for granted.
-Never let it be said that the second generation Christian who are so blessed by God be the ones that are the most ungrateful in their thoughts and actions.
+Never let it be said that the second-generation Christians who are so blessed by God are the ones that are the most ungrateful in their thoughts and actions.

 4. God wasn't enough.